 See below for a description and a video describing some of the highlights of the new searches.

-<——click Soft Lens Searches (beta) to see the new searches!
+<——click Soft Contact Lens Searches to use the searches!

 Todd M Zarwell OD FAAO

 I made a number of changes to simplify the interface, yet keep the searches robust .
 However, the feature that I’m most excited about is the search by refraction feature.

 In the “old days”, searching for a lens by power used to take multiple steps: Vertexing.
 Transposing (at least for some of us).
 Filling out numerous fields on a form.
 Picking a lens.
 Finding out the -2.25 cyl doesn’t come in axis 50.
 Picking a different lens.

 Now, this can be done with a single step.
 Type (or paste in) your refraction:

 EyeDock will then:

 1) Vertex the refraction to establish the ideal contact lens power (and show the results on an optical cross)

 2) Find all appropriate lenses

 3) Search within each lens’s parameters to find the best powers available for that lens